enigmaoftech/explicit-labeler/docs/readme.md

 Throttling delays can be configured via environment variables in your `.env` file to prevent overwhelming your Plex server:

+**Important**: All delay values must be **positive numbers (0 or greater)**.
+Negative numbers are not allowed and will be rejected, causing the default value to be used instead.

 Default delays:
 - After album: 0.5s (`DELAY_AFTER_ALBUM`)
 - After track: 0.2s (`DELAY_AFTER_TRACK`)